purush7/wds/README.md

 - Processing each file quickly and accurately to extract user IDs.
 - Handling the high volume of webhook calls while respecting any rate limits.
 - Ensuring data integrity and delivery confirmation for each alert message.
+- Horizontal Scalable

-For more context or problem statement refer: problem_statement.md
+For more context or problem statement refer: [problem_statement](https://github.com/purush7/wds/blob/main/docs/problem_statement.md)

 ### About: